 The course runs on Tuesday afternoons at 2pm over 12 weeks.
 Each session consists of two 45 minute halves with a short break in the middle.

 These courses may be studied either on-campus or by distance learning, or a combination of both.
 This helps to make them available to a wide group of interested students.
+You can find out more about distance learning here.

 This course is offered in alternate years and will next be on offer in 2021-2022.
+Applications will be open from May 2021.